 We want to be particularly ready when it comes to certain key parts of a Philly wedding, such as your first dance as newlyweds.
 When we have taken pictures of that sacred moment in the past, our best images have usually come from one of two approaches.

-Sometimes, superlative photos of a first dance at a Quaker City wedding are the result of using wider-angle lenses.
-Those shots capture newly-married brides and grooms on film with all their family, friends and invited guests in the background watching.
-In other situations, the first dance photos look better when the focus is entirely on the new husbands and wives.
-Fortunately for their clients in the City of Brotherly Love, a Philadelphia wedding photographer can always get both shots and decide which looks better later!
+Sometimes, superlative photos of a first dance at your Quaker City wedding will be the result of using wider-angle lenses.
+Those shots will capture you on film with all your family, friends and invited guests in the background watching.
+In other situations, your first dance photos will look better when the focus is entirely on you and your new spouse.
+Fortunately for you, a Philadelphia wedding photographer can always get both shots and decide which looks better later!
 As a husband-and-wife team, we usually photograph weddings together.
 That means we can take pictures of the same wedding-day moment with different lenses and from different angles.
 So you are covered no matter what!

 Including the guests in a first-dance photograph at a Philly wedding can lead to great results.
 Capturing their reactions of can amplify the power of the picture tremendously.
-The bride and groom are obviously happy as they enjoy one of their first experiences as a married couple.
+You and your beloved are obviously happy as you enjoy one of your first experiences as a married couple.
 The onlookers generally share that joy as they watch the proceedings.
-A wider-angle photograph frequently captures the wedding guests smiling or shedding tears of happiness.
-This echoes the emotions the couple is experiencing on the dance floor and suffuses the entire image with that feeling.
+A wider-angle photograph frequently captures your wedding guests smiling or shedding tears of happiness.
+This echoes the emotions you are experiencing on the dance floor and suffuses the entire image with that feeling.